-In the report, Canopy Growth Corporation (CGC - Get Rating) also noted that its revenue slid sequentially because sales of cannabis oils and softgels were only a sliver of the revenue recorded from the previous quarter.
+In the report, CGC also noted that its revenue slid sequentially because sales of cannabis oils and softgels were only a sliver of the revenue recorded from the previous quarter.
 The lower revenue total for oils and softgels came about as a result of Canopy’s adjusted estimation of product returns.

 CGC announced that after completing an inventory throughout Canadian provinces and territories, as well as evaluating recent demand and sales trends, they decided to write off CA$8 million in gross revenue in anticipation of product returns.

 Even after factoring in for this adjustment, CGC’s cannabis oil and softgel sales were far lower in Q1 than in the previous quarter.

 Canaccord Genuity analyst Matt Bottomley says earnings results were “well under our expectations as the company posted its second quarter of sequentially lower net cannabis revenues.”
 He added that it appears Canopy Growth lost its first-place share of the Canadian market to Aurora Cannabis.

 Last quarter, CGC’s net revenue rose to C$90.5 million from C$25.9 million in the year-ago period, excluding excise taxes.
 Here’s a breakdown of where that revenue came from:

 – C$50.4 million came from Canadian recreational business-to-business

 – C$10.5 million came from international cannabis revenue